Stephen Smith's case is now being investigated as a homicide, South Carolina law enforcement says – KION546

 The South Carolina Law Enforcement Division is investigating the death of Stephen Smith, a 19-year-old nursing student whose body was found in the middle of a South Carolina road in 2015, as a homicide, an agency spokesperson told CNN.

-A SLED spokesperson also confirmed there were no indications in the investigation that Smith’s killing was a hit-and-run.
+A SLED spokesperson also confirmed there were no indications in the investigation that Smith’s death was a hit-and-run — which is what an initial incident report deemed the death to be.

 Smith’s body was discovered in Hampton County on July 8, 2015.

-An incident report from the state highway patrol indicated Smith had suffered blunt force trauma to the head, and his death was initially deemed a hit-and-run.
+An incident report from the state highway patrol indicated Smith had suffered blunt force trauma to the head.

 While a pathologist cited in a SLED report said Smith appeared to have been hit by a vehicle, the responding officer referenced in a report by the highway patrol’s Multidisciplinary Accident Investigation Team noted there was “no vehicle debris, skid marks, or injuries consistent with someone being struck by a vehicle.”